-Social Services: Direct social services are provided through the Care Coordination Bundle through Ventura County Transportation Commission bus vouchers to assist participants as needed to access needed services according to their care plan.
-Bus vouchers will be provided for transportation not fundable through Medi-Cal.
+Social Services: Direct social services are provided through the Care Coordination Bundle through enhanced care coordination to assist participants as needed to access needed services according to their care plan.
 Housing transition and support services will be provided through incentives to the Ventura County Housing Authority.
+Social services are integrated with the new Outreach Care Pods by linking services with community-based organizations at Pod care sites, such as food, clothing, and other needed services.